 And that’s exactly what happens every time a recruiter or manager interviews a candidate.
 The candidate puts on his game behavior and the manager tries to figure out if this is really the person who will show up for work.
 Unfortunately candidates seem to be much better at playing the game than managers are at decoding the playbook.

 When it comes to the workplace, behaviors are like the wrapping on the gift (or the body of the car as I mentioned above.)
 Sometimes the shape of the box and the design of the paper give away hints to what is inside.
 Other times the gift inside turns out to be something totally unexpected.

 Personality assessment tests save companies the enormous expense, heartache and embarrassment of hiring a “great personality” that turns out to be a performance disappointment.
-Personality assessment tests for employee selection, based on what is known as the five-factor model, are widely validated and proven by researchers.
+Personality assessment testing for employee selection, based on what is known as the five-factor model, is widely validated and accepted by researchers.
 They are approved by respected psychological associations like the American Psychological Association and British Psychological Society and even agencies like Equal Employment Opportunity Commission (EEOC) and Department of Labor.

 Personality assessment tests are proven assets in the war for talent.
 They help uncover who a person really is and how they will fit a company culture, fit on a team, and will likely perform a job.

 And one more thing.
 I’m often asked if our personality can change.
 For example, your newly hired but underperforming salesperson refuses to use your CRM.
 He procrastinates calling prospects.
 Your hire a sales coach to “treat” his call reluctance.
 You invest thousands in training and provide phone scripts.
 You offer bonuses and other sales incentives.
 You cross your fingers and say a prayer, hoping his behavior will change.